sanzidaanee/Hackbio-cancer-internship/Stage 4/Report/Report.md

  Figure 1: Volcano plot of low-grade gliomas (LGG) dataset visualizes gene expression data.
 X-axis shows log2-fold change and Y-axis shows adjusted p-value.
 Red points indicate upregulated and blue dots indicate downregulated genes.

  - Following overlapping, we identified 1681 upregulated and 4235 downregulated common genes
- - The results of DE with 5916 genes were  plotted as a heatmap (Fig).
+ - The results of DE with 5916 genes were  plotted as a heatmap (Fig. 2).

  - Results from heatmap show the clustering of upregulated genes is expressed at a higher level in mutant IDH than wildtype and this result is consistent with the other researcher’s findings (Fig. 2).